MartinStamenkovski/Planet-Earth/README.md

     * Air Quality

     You will need to register your own API Key to use this service, read [here](https://openweathermap.org/appid) how to get your API Key.

+    **After you obtain OpenWeather API key, you need to set it in [Info.plist](https://github.com/MartinStamenkovski/Planet-Earth/blob/main/OpenWeatherAPI/Info.plist) in OpenWeatherAPI module.**

 2. **Earthquakes**
     * [Volcano Discovery](https://www.volcanodiscovery.com/earthquakes/today.html)